Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/5_Annotation.rst

 3. A series of hidden Markov model profile databases, including Pfam and TIGRFAMs.
 4. If no matches can be found, label as ‘hypothetical protein’.

-Prokka has some recommended ways of running it, with increasing complexity:
+We have made Prokka available in our module system under the name ``prokka``.
+It has some recommended ways of running it, with increasing complexity:

 .. code-block:: bash